 You might find it a stadleyana plant with white or yellow speckles, stripes, and splotches all on the same plant.

-However, it doesn’t grow that high as it can reach a maximum height of 5ft.
+It doesn’t grow that high as it can reach a maximum height of around 5ft.

 9. Monstera Pinnatipartita

-Monstera pinnatipartita is a rather unusual type of Monstera.
-This South American beauty gets its name from its feather-like leaves that are quite large.
+Monstera pinnatipartita is a rather unusual type of Monstera that can sometimes be challenging to find.
+This South American beauty gets its name from its large, feather-like leaves.

 In the wild tropical forests, the pinnatipartita can grow as high as a whopping 66ft.
 However, while indoors the pinnatipartita has a maximum height of 6ft.